-The Shoah Memorial participates in the European Heritage Days in Paris and Drancy on Saturday, September 21, and Sunday, September 22, 2024.
+The Shoah Memorial participates in the European Heritage Days in Paris and Drancy on Saturday, September 21 and Sunday, September 22, 2024.

-Departures 10:15, 14:15 and 16:15 on Saturday and Sunday
+Departures 10:15, 14:15 and 16:15 on Saturdays and Sundays

 Duration: 45 minutes

-For the fourth consecutive year, the Shoah Memorial invites you to discover the completely renovated mansion Chalons-Luxembourg during guided tours every hour from 10 am to 5 pm.
+For the fourth consecutive year, the Shoah Memorial invites you to discover the completely renovated private mansion Chalons-Luxembourg during guided tours every hour from 10 am to 5 pm.

 Practical information